Merck/3D_Tumor_Lightsheet_Analysis_Pipeline/docs/Code use pre-requisites and Installation instructions.md

 * A detailed list of relevant parameters that need to be specifed in the configuration file are listed below, followed by an example of the .json file itself.

 * [See table of arguments](config.md).

+#### D) Hardware Setting

+The analysis was performed on the high perfomance computing (HPC) environment.
+Due to the nature of the code (storing all middle steps localy) it may be used on local computer as well.

+HPC hardware we had at disposal had is Cray CS Storm has following recources:

+8 GPU Nodes.
+Each node in the following configuration:

+* 8x V100 SXM2 32GB HBM2, NVLink 2
+* 2x CLX 6240, 18c, 2.6 GHz (150W)
+* 24x 32 GiB DDR4-2933; 768 GiB total
+* 4x P4510, NVMe SSD, 2.5”, 2 TB
+* 2x S4510, SATA SSD, 2.5”, 240 GB
+* 4x Mellanox CX-4, x8, VPI Single-Port, QSFP28

+On this setting we were able to analyze one study (containing roufly 1500 Z-planes) in 2 hour.

+We are fully aware that these recources are outside standart local computer.
+To operate the code on local computers we recommend the following MINIMAL Hardware Requirements:

+* CPU with 6 Cores
+* 16 GB RAM
+* 800 GB Storage for the Data
+* GPU is only required when deep learning model (UNET) is being used.